Columbia19/Camping-Checklist/README.md

 	- optional extra rods to secure your tent in case of heavy rain
 * camping mat / sleeping pad
 * camp bed
-* airbed / air mattress
+* airbed / air mattress (pro tip: inflate air mattress back at home, put something on it and leave it for the night. prevents bad surprises at campsite)
 * sleeping bag
 * pillow
 * fluffy blanket